 - A symmetrical horse carries equal weight on all four legs.
-The point of weight is then in the center of the horse (the blue dot).
+The point of weight is then in the center of the horse.

-- A left bended horse - as on the drawing - will carry most on its right front leg.
-Because of the natural lateral bend, the left- or right-handedness and the pushing and carrying hind legs, the center of mass moves diagonally towards the right front leg.
+- A left bent horse – as on the drawing above – will carry most weight on its right front leg.
+This is caused by the combination of lateral bend, the natural tendency to carry most of its weight with the front legs, the right-handedness, and the pushing and carrying hind legs.

 Leaning in or out on circles

-Let's have a look my right-bended horse Maestro.
-He will fall in on the inside shoulder to the left and he will fall over the outside shoulder to the right.
+As you can see in the pictures below, he falls in on the inside shoulder to the left and he falls over the outside shoulder to the right.

 Because of the diagonal shift to the left front leg, the horse will lean in on the circle.
 Therefore the horse tends to make the circle smaller.

 Because so much weight is put on the inside shoulder, it has a braking effect as the horse puts the right front leg down.
-The hindquarter is moving, thus resulting in a hindquarter that falls out.
+But the hindquarter keeps moving, thus resulting in a hindquarter that falls out.

 Because of the diagonal shift to the left front leg, a centrifugal force arises.
 Therefore the horse tends to make the circle larger and larger.